aseichter2007/ClipboardConqueror/readme.md

    ```

-List is pretty useful for knowing what is available.
+List is useful for knowing what is available.

    ```
    |||list|